plone/documentation/docs/deployment/caching/enable.md

 :   Settings useful for setups with a caching proxy such as Varnish or a CDN

 {guilabel}`Without caching proxy`
-:   Settings useful for setups without a caching proxy such as Squid or Varnish
+:   Settings useful for setups without a caching proxy such as Varnish or a CDN

 {guilabel}`Take a snapshot of the site prior to importing new setting.` :   This allows rollback to a previous state via the `portal_setup` tool.